This article explains how to mind map using free tools and popular software, with an expert interview.

-If so, I recommend trying this creative technique.
-It’s easy to learn and apply.
+If so, I recommend trying mind mapping.
+This creative technique is easy to learn and apply.
 And you don’t need expensive tools or software to get started unless you prefer this option.
 It’ll help you outline an article, story or a book.

 - What is Mind Mapping and How Does It Work?

 - What are the Disadvantages of Mind Mapping?

 - Step 1.
 Pick a Mind Mapping Tool